Alejogb1/job-board/blog-data/why-cant-i-await-a-taskobject-when-returning-a-list-is-successful.md

 id: "why-cant-i-await-a-taskobject-when-returning-a-list-is-successful"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a situation I've bumped into more than a few times over the years, especially when dealing with asynchronous operations that are returning potentially heterogeneous data.
 You've got an `async` method declared to return a `Task<object>`, and everything goes swimmingly, the underlying process completes, and you've got your data ready.
 However, if this data is a `List`, attempting to directly `await` it can lead to unexpected outcomes.
 Let’s unpack why this happens, and I'll also show you some patterns to handle these cases gracefully.

 The core problem stems from type variance and the way the C# compiler handles `async` and `await`. `Task<T>` is a type that represents an asynchronous operation that yields a result of type `T`.
 When you declare an `async` method to return `Task<object>`, you are promising the caller a `Task` that, upon completion, will produce an object.
 Crucially, if your method successfully constructs a `List<T>` (where `T` could be anything), it is still fundamentally a list, and not a direct instance of object.
-It *can* be treated *as* an object through polymorphism, but when you `await` the `Task<object>`, the result must conform directly to an `object` reference, not just a derivative type.
+It _can_ be treated _as_ an object through polymorphism, but when you `await` the `Task<object>`, the result must conform directly to an `object` reference, not just a derivative type.

 The compiler handles asynchronous operations by wrapping the return value within the `Task` instance.
 When a method returns, it checks the declared return type and packages it appropriately, effectively creating a wrapper.
 If you return a specific list like `List<int>`, the compiler will create a `Task<List<int>>`, not a `Task<object>`.
 Since you declared `Task<object>` as your method’s return type, the compiler will implicitly convert your `Task<List<int>>` into a `Task<object>` at method return by treating it as the base `object` type via a boxing operation.
 It's when you `await` this `Task<object>` you get the boxing and subsequent type mismatch.
 We have to consider that what you await is just the object inside the Task, not necessarily the `Task<List<int>>` itself.